krishnan74/CastAI/README.md

 NEXT_PUBLIC_URL = <YOUR_ACCESSIBLE_NGROK_LINK>
 ```

-Note: for the NEXT_PUBLIC_URL use ngrok to make your localhost to publibly accessible and use that link
+Note: for the NEXT_PUBLIC_URL use ngrok to make your localhost to publicly accessible and use that link

 4. Start the application: